 35.1 A meeting chaired by the Race Director will take place on the first day of practice at a location to be advised, and all drivers entered for the Event and their Competitors must be present.
 All meetings and autograph sessions listed on the Event schedule are mandatory unless otherwise indicated.
-Drivers and Competitors missing mandatory meetings may result in a \$250 fine.
+Drivers and Competitors missing mandatory meetings may result in a \$250 fine and/or additional penalties.